Everything the movie ‘Joker’ is not, despite what you may have heard

 The argument around separating the art from the artist has come up a lot more in the past couple of years—and in some wildly unpleasant ways—so it’s a nice change of pace just to caution that one need not love everything Todd Phillips says in order to enjoy Joker.

 “Take away the Joker and this movie couldn’t get made,” Phillips told the crowd at the screening I attended earlier this week.
 It’s a comment about the sorry state of cinema these days, where only superhero movies and remakes can flourish at the box office.
 No matter how many movies like The Big Sick, The Favourite, and The Farewell rack up awards and deliver a significant return-on-investment, some people always pretend as though original ideas are verboten.
 They’re not.
-I’m glad Phillips experimented with superhero movies by grafting one onto another and removing the intent to franchise out, but the idea that this was the only way Hollywood would greenlight a violent character study is garbage.
+I’m glad Phillips experimented with superhero movies by grafting one onto a different, gritty genre and removing the franchise drive, but the idea that this was the only way Hollywood would greenlight a violent character study now is garbage.

-The conversation around Joker this week has gravitated toward an interview in which Phillips claimed that he moved away from making comedies because the culture would no longer permit his brand of humor.
+Worse still, Phillips has tilted the conversation around Joker this week toward an interview in which he claimed he’d moved away from making comedies because the culture would no longer permit his brand of humor.
 “Go try to be funny nowadays with this woke culture,” he says in the piece.
 “There were articles written about why comedies don’t work anymore—I’ll tell you why, because all the fucking funny guys are like, ‘Fuck this shit, because I don’t want to offend you.’
 It’s hard to argue with 30 million people on Twitter.
 You just can’t do it, right?
 So you just go, ‘I’m out.'”
 It should be noted that Phillips’s last three movies were The Hangover II (2011), The Hangover III (2013), and War Dogs (2016), none of which were well received, although the first two made tons of money.
 Politically correct audiences aren’t standing in the way of anyone being funny these days, but lord knows that they’ve become a popular punching bag among middle-aged funnymen.
 I’m almost convinced that Phillips’s comments were designed to be used as stealth marketing for a film in which someone who can’t make people laugh goes for a very different kind of reaction.

 Either that, or he wanted the Joker to seem more sympathetic by turning himself into a villain.